TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Tsconfig.rst

    Description
          These objects contain the actual configuration of the RTE interface.
-         For the properties available, refer to the table below.This is a description of how you can customize in general and override for specific fields/types.
+         For the properties available, refer to the table below.
+This is a description of how you can customize in general and override for specific fields/types.